-As it stands, our theory for the energy loss in channeling could apply e.g.\ to the slowing of neutral particles,\footnote{Commonly channeled charged particles \cite{LandauEMv8_ch14,Gemmell74,Logan92,Scandale21} dissipate more energy through the excitation of electrons than through the generation of phonons that is addressed by the present theory.} e.g.\ fast neutrons channeled across crystals.\cite{Kozhevnikova18,Baryshevskii90,Korotchenko11, Bee88} A reader who wished to apply the present theory to compute the energy loss of channeled neutrons, though, should be warned that the extremely short-range nature of the neutron-nucleus interaction would make the FT ${\tilde V}(q)$ for that problem decay extremely slowly.
-In turn, this would make the numerical $\mathbf Q$ integration in Eq.~\eqref{friction_dissfinal:eq} more challenging, and relying explicitly on the regularization provided by the large-$|\mathbf Q|$ decay of the Debye-Waller factors.
+As it stands, our theory for the energy loss in channeling could apply e.g.\ to the slowing of neutral particles \footnote{Commonly channeled charged particles \cite{LandauEMv8_ch14,Gemmell74,Logan92,Scandale21} dissipate more energy through the excitation of electrons than through the generation of phonons that is addressed by the present theory.}, e.g.\ fast neutrons channeled across crystals \cite{Kozhevnikova18,Baryshevskii90,Korotchenko11, Bee88}.
+A reader who wished to apply the present theory to compute the energy loss of channeled neutrons, though, should be warned that the extremely short-range nature of the neutron-nucleus interaction would make the relevant FT ${\tilde V}(q)$ decay extremely slowly.
+In turn, this would make the numerical $\mathbf Q$ integration in Eq.~\eqref{friction_dissfinal:eq} more challenging, relying explicitly on the regularization provided by the large-$|\mathbf Q|$ decay of the Debye-Waller factors.

-To address the more practical problem of evaluating sliding friction in a real-life contact-to-surface geometry, the next step is a generalization of this theory to the sliding in contact with a semi-infinite 3D crystal.
-For this extension, one specific complication will be the need to describe surface phonons accurately, due to their likely relevant role for dissipation.
-It may be possible to address this problem by a suitable adaptation of techniques such as the one used in Ref.~\onlinecite{Lee21}.
+To address the very practical problem of evaluating analytically friction in a real-life sliding contact-to-surface or surface-surface interface, the next step will be an extension of this theory to contacts involving semi-infinite 3D crystals.
+This extension can draw inspiration from Green's function approaches \cite{Adelman76,BPBFV2005}.
+For example, a Green's function approach has been successfully adapted to take into account of the energy carried by classical phonons away from a sliding contact and across semi-infinite bulk crystals \cite{Kajita10, Kajita16,Lee21,Tao24,Tao25}, and it has been recently combined with {\it ab-initio} simulations to take the full chemistry of the sliding interface into account \cite{Kajita23}.
+The current limitation of certain of those Green's function approaches lies in their reliance on classical MD simulations for the atomic motions at the interface, which lead to the well-known difficulty of fully exploring the velocity scale, notably the low-speed region relevant for AFM experiments \cite{Dong13,VanossiRMP13}.
+An extension of the present linear-response analytic approach is expected to fully address this drawback.
+For such an envisaged extension, one specific complication will be the need to describe surface phonons accurately, due to their likely central role for dissipation.
 Further applications could require extension of this theory to general crystals and to non-crystalline solids, where not all simplifications based on symmetry used in the present work will be applicable.